jgunn09/CS103Etextiles/aboutme.md

 subtitle: A website for my Class
 ---

-My name is Justin Gunn.
-I have the following qualities:
+My name is _Justin Gunn_.

-- I have a lot of jeans
+I have a lot of jeans
-- I'm extremely loyal to my family
+and shoes.
+A lot of those.

 What else do you need?